Roy Judkins: After the Military

-After the military, Roy Judkins would be 100% disabled, and 90% would come from issues that were service related.
-After Roy left the military, he would go around to different military complexes and speak with other soldiers to tell his story.
+After the military, Judkins was 100% disabled, mainly from issues that were service related.
+He would visit military complexes and speak with other soldiers to tell his story.
 One speech in particular, went to the men of the Explosive Ordnance Training Department.
 He would spend the rest of his days with his wife, Betty, in their small home in Martinez, Georgia.